jduchateau/GRAPE/docs/start.md

     Then you can reference the named logical source in the triples map.

-Next, let's link people to their favorite movies.
+Next, let us link people to their favorite movies.
 In the <Person> TriplesMap,
 we will add a predicate object map with predicate `ex:likes`.
 For the object select the parentTriplesMap `<Movies>` and provide the child reference `movie` and parent reference `slug`.